Hypercontractivity for Markov Semigroups: Introduction

-From the seventies, both the hypercontractivity property and the log-Sobolev inequality found a huge amount of applications in various field, including Analysis (isoperimetry, concentration of measure phenomenon, convex geometry), Statistical mechanics, Information Theory...
+From the seventies, both the hypercontractivity property and the log-Sobolev inequality found a huge amount of applications in various fields, including Analysis (isoperimetry, concentration of measure phenomenon, convex geometry), Statistical mechanics, Information Theory and others.
 Giving an exhaustive presentation of the literature is out of reach.
 We refer to the textbooks \cite{ane,ledouxbook,GZ,BGL,massart,odonnell} for an introduction and references.

-Now, let $\Phi \colon \mathbb{R}_+ \to \mathbb{R}_+$ be a continuous convex function satisfying $\Phi(x)=0$ iff $x=0$.
-Later on we may call such a function a \emph{Young function}\footnote{Note however that, usually, one does not require in the definition of a Young function neither the regularity assumption, nor the condition $\phi(x)=0$ iff $x=0$}.
-Then, given $f\colon \mathbb{R}^n \to \mathbb{R}$ such that $\int \Phi(\alpha f)d\gamma_n < + \infty$ for some $\alpha >0$, one can define the so-called Luxembourg norm associated to $\Phi$ and $\gamma_n$ as
+Now, let $\Phi \colon \mathbb{R}_{+} \to \mathbb{R}_{+}$ be a continuous convex function satisfying $\Phi (x)=0$ iff $x=0$.
+Later on we may call such a function a \emph{Young function}.\footnote{Note however that, usually, one does not require in the definition of a Young function neither the regularity assumption, nor the condition $\phi (x)=0$ iff $x=0$.} Then, given $f\colon \mathbb{R}^{n} \to \mathbb{R}$ such that $\int \Phi (\alpha f)d\gamma _{n} < + \infty $ for some $\alpha >0$, one can define the so-called Luxembourg norm associated to $\Phi $ and $\gamma _{n}$ as

-The power function $\Phi(x)=|x|^p$, $p \geq 1$, trivially corresponds to the usual $\mathbb{L}_p$-norm introduced above $\|f\|_\Phi = \| f\|_p$.
-The space of all functions with finite Luxembourg norm will be denoted by $\mathbb{L}_\Phi(\gamma_n)$ (or simply $\mathbb{L}_\Phi$ when there is no confusion, note however that norms are always computed with an underlying measure).
+The power function $\Phi (x)=|x|^{p}$, $p \geq 1$, trivially corresponds to the usual $\mathbb{L}_{p}$-norm introduced above $\|f\|_{\Phi }= \| f\|_{p}$.
+The space of all functions with finite Luxembourg norm will be denoted by $\mathbb{L}_{\Phi }(\gamma _{n})$ (or simply $\mathbb{L}_{\Phi }$ when there is no confusion, note however that norms are always computed with an underlying measure).

-With this definition at hand, for the family of Young functions $\Phi_t(x)=|x|^{q(t)}$, $x \in \mathbb{R}$, $t \geq 0$ with $q(t)=1+(q(0)-1)e^{2t}$, $q(0) \geq 1$, the hypercontractivity above can be restated as follows
+With this definition at hand, for the family of Young functions $\Phi _{t}(x)=|x|^{q(t)}$, $x \in \mathbb{R}$, $t \geq 0$ with $q(t)=1+(q(0)-1)e^{2t}$, $q(0) \geq 1$, the hypercontractivity above can be restated as follows

-In other words, the Ornstein-Uhlenbeck semi-group is a contraction along the family of Orlicz spaces $(\mathbb{L}_{\Phi_t})_{t \geq 0}$.
+In other words, the Ornstein-Uhlenbeck semi-group is a contraction along the family of Orlicz spaces $(\mathbb{L}_{\Phi _{t}})_{t \geq 0}$.